Police chief investigating killing of Florida teen steps down

-SANFORD, Florida (Reuters) - The police chief of a Florida town where an unarmed black teenager was killed by a neighborhood watch volunteer said on Thursday he would temporarily step down from his job, saying his role in the investigation had become too much of a distraction.
+SANFORD, Florida (Reuters) - The police chief of a Florida town where the killing of an unarmed black teenager has drawn national attention said on Thursday he would temporarily step down from his job, saying his role in the investigation had become too much of a distraction.

-Sanford Police Chief Bill Lee had been heading up the probe into the killing of 17-year-old Trayvon Martin by watch captain George Zimmerman, 28.
-The shooting sparked a nationwide public outcry over Florida’s “Stand Your Ground” law.
+Sanford Police Chief Bill Lee Jr. had been heading up the investigation into the killing of 17-year-old Trayvon Martin by neighborhood watch volunteer George Zimmerman, 28, in a case that has sparked debate over Florida’s “Stand Your Ground” law.

-Lee, who has been on the job less than a year, called himself a distraction and said it had become “apparent that my involvement in the matter is overshadowing the process.”
+Lee called himself a distraction and said it had become “apparent that my involvement in the matter is overshadowing the process.”
+He has been on the job less than one year.

-“I must temporarily remove myself from the position as police chief for the city of Sanford.
-I do this in the hopes of restoring some semblance of calm to a city which has been in turmoil for several weeks,” Lee said.

-“It is my hope that the investigation will move forward swiftly and appropriately through the justice system and that a final determination in this case is reached,” he added.

-Sanford City Manager Norton Bonaparte, speaking at a press conference at City Hall, said he was starting a search for an interim police chief.
-Until someone is named, two current captains will head the police force of 140 officers, he said.
+Sanford City Manager Norton Bonaparte Jr., speaking at a press conference at City Hall, said he was starting a search for an interim police chief.
+In the meantime, Bonaparte said, two current captains will head the police force, which has 140 officers.

 “What the city of Sanford wants more than anything else for the Trayvon Martin family is justice,” Bonaparte said.

-Lee’s decision to step down comes a day after Sanford’s city commissioners passed a motion of “no confidence” in him and follows calls for his resignation by civil rights groups angered over the police department’s handling of the case.
+Lee’s decision to step down comes a day after Sanford’s city commissioners passed a motion of “no confidence” in him and follows calls for his resignation by a number of civil rights groups angered over the police department’s handling of the case.

-Turner Clayton, the president of the Seminole County NAACP, said he was relieved to see Lee step aside.

-“The city commission made a good start last night,” he said.
-“Based on that, the chief had no other recourse but to remove himself.
-We hope it becomes permanent.”

 Lee previously said he had no choice under Florida’s controversial Stand Your Ground law but to let Zimmerman go free.
 The 2005 law allows someone in fear of “great bodily harm” to respond with deadly force, and removes any duty to retreat if possible to avoid confrontation.

-On February 26, Martin was returning to a gated community from a candy run at a convenience store when Zimmerman, carrying a licensed handgun in his role as a neighborhood watch captain, saw him.
+On February 26, Martin was returning to a gated community from a candy run at a convenience store when Zimmerman, who was carrying a gun, saw him.
 He called police to report a “suspicious guy” and followed him despite the dispatcher’s advice not to do so.

 Neighbors said they heard a scuffle, cries for help and then a gunshot.